ipstack-dev/lorawan/README.md

-# Attaching the gateway to a LoRaWAN backend
+# Configuring the gateway and devices on TTN

 In order to run the gateway we have to attach it to a LoRaWAN backend platform including a network server, a join server and an application server.